strimzi/proposals/028-service-binding.md

 deployed as a separate Verticle and have its own reconcile loop.

 The actions taken during the reconcile loop will be:
+1. The operator can be deployed at cluster-scope where it will watch resources across all namespaces, or in a single namespace, where it will only watch resources in that namespace.
-1. On start-up the operator will watch all resources of Kind `KafkaConnection`.
+2. On start-up the operator will watch all resources of Kind `KafkaConnection`.
+3. For any `KafkaConnection` resource present it will add a status of NotReady to that CR.
-2. For any `KafkaConnection` resource present it will perform a GET request on the Kafka cluster that is referenced in the `KafkaConnection` and pick out the configured listeners.
+4. For each `KafkaConnection` resource it will perform a GET request on the Kafka cluster that is referenced in the `KafkaConnection` and pick out the configured listeners.
+   1. If this or any subsequent GET requests fail due to a 401 (unauthorised) error, the status reason will be updated to reflect this.
-3. If there are multiple listeners listed in the `Kafka` CR with the type `internal`, the operator will filter the list by comparing the `tls` and `authentication` properties in the `Kafka` and `KafkaUser` CRs.
+5. If there are multiple listeners listed in the `Kafka` CR with the type `internal`, the operator will filter the list by comparing the `tls` and `authentication` properties in the `Kafka` and `KafkaUser` CRs.
-4. If there are still multiple listeners it will pick one at random.
+6. If there are still multiple listeners it will pick one at random.
-5. The operator will add the name of the listener chosen will be added to the `KafkaConnection` status so that in future reconciles the operator can take this into account in step 4 and avoid cycling through listeners.
+7. The operator will add the name of the listener chosen will be added to the `KafkaConnection` status so that in future reconciles the operator can take this into account in step 4 and avoid cycling through listeners.
-6. If there are no listeners marked as type `internal`, the reconcile loop will fail.
+8. If there are no listeners marked as type `internal`, the reconcile loop will fail.
-7. The operator will then create a secret and add the bootstrapServers for the chosen listener to that secret.
+9. The operator will then create a secret and add the bootstrapServers for the chosen listener to that secret.
-8. If the chosen listener uses TLS, the operator will then perform a GET request on the `cluster-ca-cert` secret and put the certificate and truststore files in the new secret.
+10. If the chosen listener uses TLS, the operator will then perform a GET request on the `cluster-ca-cert` secret and put the certificate and truststore files in the new secret.
-9. If the `KafkaConnection` references a `KafkaUser`, the operator will perform a GET request on that user to find the name of the secret containing the credentials and the username from the status if it is provided.
+11. If the `KafkaConnection` references a `KafkaUser`, the operator will perform a GET request on that user to find the name of the secret containing the credentials and the username from the status if it is provided.
 The operator will also perform a GET request on the user secret to get any credentials.
-10. The operator will add the cluster certificate and any user related credentials to the secret it created earlier.
+12. The operator will add the cluster certificate and any user related credentials to the secret it created earlier.
-11. The operator will add a `status.binding` to the `KafkaConnection` resource with the name of the secret.
+13. The operator will add a `status.binding` to the `KafkaConnection` resource with the name of the secret.
-12. The operator will then create `Watch` requests for the `Kafka` CR and, if used earlier, the `cluster-ca-cert` secret, the `KafkaUser` resource and the secret created by the `KafkaUser` operator.
+14. The operator will then create `Watch` requests for the `Kafka` CR and, if used earlier, the `cluster-ca-cert` secret, the `KafkaUser` resource and the secret created by the `KafkaUser` operator.
+15. The operator will mark the `KafkaConnection` CR as ready.
-13. If the `KafkaConnection` CR or any of the other watched resources change the operator will make the matching updates to the secret it created.
+16. If the `KafkaConnection` CR or any of the other watched resources change the operator will make the matching updates to the secret it created.

 ## Compatibility